digital-culture-seminar/hunterstabler_poetry_repo/README.md

 endgame buzzer ringing tines
 ```
 ```
-O let me taste that once more, the thought after thought to nourish uphill gyroscopic spires trickle down from cathedral vaulting antipodal pole of the mind
+O let me taste that sweet sound once more, the thought after thought to nourish uphill gyroscopic spires trickle down from cathedral vaulting antipodal pole of the mind
 ```
 ```